almarklein/wasmfun/README.md

 variants of the text format floating around in the web.
 Perhaps its still under change.
 Also, the relation is not so direct that you can map "fields" 1-on-1; there is some compilation/interpretation needed.
-This is why I don't work with the text format in this code.
+This is why this code only works with the binary format.

 ## WASM is pretty darn cool